-Treasury Bills market.
-Theory suggests we work with interest rates implied by zero coupon bond prices hence we used data on zero coupon securities with maturities of 1 to 18 months, based on the Fama-Bliss file (see Fama and Bliss (1987)).
+Figure 2: 6-month Treasury Bill rate: 4 and 12(dashed line) month ahead standard deviation of Market Belief $Z_t^{(6)}$ on the Fama-Bliss file (see Fama and Bliss (1987)).
 The data up to 2003:11 was generated by a FORTRAN routines (provided by R.R.
 Bliss), using a method developed by Bliss for the unsmoothed Fama-Bliss data set (see Bliss (1997)).
 Let $\pi{t+h}^{(j,h)}$ be the one period excess holding returns of T Bills with (j + h) maturity held for h periods and sold at maturity j.
 It can be measured as a monthly or an annualized rate since all we say here about T Bills is independent of the unit of time selected.
-We study the h - month excess holding returns defined by where $R_t^{(\tau)}$ is the one period interest rate implied by a zero coupon bond with maturity at τ .
+We study the h - month excess holding returns defined by

+2.3 Data on Realized Market Interest Rates, Rates of Return and Excess Returns where $R_t^{(\tau)}$ is the one period interest rate implied by a zero coupon bond with maturity at τ .
 We study the two maturities j = 3 and 6 months.
 All data on the right hand side of the expression are then available in the Fama-Bliss file described above.
 The limiting factor in the study of this market is the BLUF data hence the period of analysis is 1987:12- 2003:11.